What is TheSu XML?

 Analyse Procedural Knowledge

-Sequences are detailed breakdowns of processes that are nested within theses—think of them as the step-by-step instructions or chronological events that a thesis describes.
-When a thesis contains a recipe, procedure, or chain of events, sequences allow you to break it down into individual phases, each annotated with specific details such as ingredients, objects, duration, repetitions, and conditions.
+Sequences are detailed breakdowns of processes nested within theses: the step-by-step instructions or chronological events that a thesis describes.
+When a thesis contains a recipe, procedure, or chain of events, sequences make it possible to break the process into individual phases, each annotated with specific details such as ingredients, objects, duration, repetitions, and conditions.

 Each phase can be annotated with the objects or ingredients involved, how long it takes, whether steps need to be repeated, and what conditions must be met.
-Variant recipes or procedures can be mapped to their corresponding primary processes, enabling step-by-step comparison of how different sources describe the same process—identifying which steps are shared, which are altered, and which are extended or omitted.
+Variant recipes or procedures can be mapped to their corresponding primary processes, supporting detailed comparison of how different sources describe the same process and identifying which steps are shared, which are altered, and which are extended or omitted.

 Examples